rldutch1/notes/docs/pgp.md

 This is a special version of the --encrypt command.
 The command expects the files to be encrypted either on the command line or reads the filenames from stdin; each name must be on separate line.
 The command is intended for a quick encryption of multiple files.
 Encrypt multiple files.
 This option may be combined with --sign.

- 	gpg --encrypt-files file1 file2 file3
+	This will prompt you for your password for each file. gpg --encrypt-files file1 file2 file3

+ 	or add a recipient (your own key) to not be prompted.
+	gpg --encrypt-files -r A1B2C3D4E5F6 *.txt

 Encrypt with symmetric cipher only.
 This command asks for a passphrase.
 (May also be combined with --sign -- see GnuPG 1.0.7 released.)